RedHat-UX/red-hat-design-system/.changeset/little-hairs-rhyme.md

 "@rhds/elements": patch
 ---

-`<rh-cta>`: made static icon size and positioned icon inline instead of flex
+`<rh-cta>`: arrow/icon appear inline with text and never on a line by itself